lmntrix123110/Data_Encryption/README.md

 # Data_Encryption
-Encription in form of text file
+Encryption in form of text file